hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01c-Multimedia.md

     ```

     + cue id: `chapter-` + chapter number
-    + start and edn time of the cue/chapter
+    + start and end time of the cue/chapter
     + description of the chapter: `Introduction`, `Watch out!`, etc.

 + Example: display English chapters